-The Women's Expanded Cancer Screening is a panel of blood tests that includes the CEA, AFP, CA 27.29, CA 19-9, CA 15-3 and the CA 125 test to detect antigens and read blood hormone levels.
+The Women's Comprehensive Cancer Panel is a panel of blood tests that includes the CEA, AFP, CA 27.29, CA 19-9, CA 15-3 and the CA 125 test to detect antigens and read blood hormone levels.

 The amylase blood test is used to diagnose disorders of the pancreas, liver, or salivary glands.